radyalz/TSP-Problem/README.md

 ## 🧪 Coming Soon

-- 🧠 Visualizations using Python and NetworkX
+- 🧠 Visualizations using MATLAB and NetworkX
-- 📈 Algorithm comparisons (Brute Force, Genetic, A\*, Simulated Annealing, etc.)
+- 📈 Expanding upon the existing Python code
 - 🌐 Interactive GitHub Pages demo (if applicable)

 ---